 To promote equity across multiple sections of the same course, and to prevent grade inflation, the Department of Psychology a grading policy for all PSYC courses.
-For PSYC217, the average final grades across all sections must fall within the range of 67-71%, with a standard deviation of 14%.
+For PSYC217, the average final grades across all sections must fall within the range of 63-67% (subject to pandemic adjustment), with a standard deviation of 14%.
 Scaling may be done to bring the class average in accordance with this policy.
 The scaling may be done by the instructor, or by the Department.
 Thus, a student's grade is not official until it appears on a student's transcript